Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Method

 Following OminiControl~\cite{ominicontrol}, given subject-image pairs $(I_{\text{ref}}, I_{\text{out}})$ of the same subject and prompt $P$, we encode $X_{\text{ref}} = \mathrm{VAE}(I_{\text{ref}})$, $X_{\text{out}} = \mathrm{VAE}(I_{\text{out}})$, $C_T = \mathrm{T5}(P)$, and train MM-DiT for $X_{\text{out}}$ conditioned on $(X_{\text{ref}}, C_T)$.
 For single-frame input, we truncate RoPE embeddings to match the token count of one frame.

-We apply LoRA~\cite{lora} to a subset of attention and normalization layers that interact with reference-image tokens; the rest of the backbone remains frozen.
-To anchor subject identity in the text stream, we prepend a special \verb|<CLS>| token to prompts (e.g., ``\texttt{An <CLS> armchair in the living room}'').
-Ablations in the supplement confirm that \verb|<CLS>| improves identity metrics (CLIP-I, DINO-I) without degrading motion quality.
+We apply LoRA~\cite{lora} to a subset of attention and normalization layers that interact with reference-image tokens, while keeping the rest of the backbone frozen.
+To anchor identity in the conditioning stream, we prepend a special \verb|<CLS>| token to prompts (e.g., ``\texttt{An <CLS> armchair in the living room}'').
+We provide ablations in the supplement showing that \verb|<CLS>| improves identity metrics (CLIP-I, DINO-I) without degrading motion quality.